-- 3.4.1 The Environment Act 2021 introduces a statutory requirement for new development to achieve 'biodiversity net gain'.
+- 3.4.1 The Environment Act 2021 introduces a statutory requirement for new development to achieve 'biodiversity net gain' (BNG).
 This new requirement is being reflected in the updated Kent Minerals and Waste Local Plan 2024-39.
-As this is such a complex area, especially when applied to the restoration of mineral workings, it is considered that a Supplementary Planning Document, or equivalent guidance, should be prepared that will set out how policy requirements for BNG associated with waste and minerals development will be implemented. - 3.4.2 Work on the Biodiversity Net Gain SPD will commence following adoption of the Kent Minerals and Waste Local Plan 2024-39 and a timetable for its preparation will be included in a future version of this document.
+As this is such a complex area, especially when applied to the restoration of mineral workings, it is considered that a Supplementary Planning Document, or equivalent guidance9, should be prepared that will set out how policy requirements for BNG associated with waste and minerals development will be implemented. - 3.4.2 Work on the Biodiversity Net Gain SPD will commence following adoption of the Kent Minerals and Waste Local Plan 2024-39.
+An outline timetable for its preparation is included below.
+The timetable and process of preparing the SPD may be affected by new legislation included in the Levelling Up and Regeneration Act 2023.
+Future updates to this MWLDS will take account of such changes.